-Proshot is a new ESC protocol “concept” created by a RCGroup user “Ub3r”, that encodes DShot with PWM pulses.
-In theory there might be some benefits in using Proshot over DShot, but whether it makes a noticeable difference and overweight the downside, that’s another question.
+Proshot is a new ESC protocol that encodes DShot using PWM pulses.
+In theory there might be some benefits in using Proshot over DShot.
+However whether or not it makes a noticeable difference and overweight the downsides, that’s another question.

 Benefits and Downsides